MatthiasHertel80/cmsis-mlek-examples/Alif/README.md

 # Examples for Alif Semicontuctor

-The examples for Alif Semiconductor are configured
+The examples for Alif Semiconductor are configured for evaluation boards.

 ## JLink